 How to Prepare a Budgeted Income Statement?

-To prepare such a report, you need to pay attention to items like revenue, expenses and net income.
-First, start by setting revenue goals, and then estimate other revenue items, such as investment gains, interest income and vendor refunds.
+To prepare such a report, you need to pay attention to items like revenue, expenses, and net income.
+First, start by setting revenue goals and then estimate other revenue items, such as investment gains, interest income, and vendor refunds.
 For example, you can set revenue thresholds for the upcoming quarter at 150% of the last quarter.

 Next, lay down the expense goals by following the same criteria as you did for the revenue.
-Estimate the three types of expenses separately – material expense, operating outlays and non-operating costs.
-Determine the amount of money that you would want to spend depending on company’s goals and economic condition
+Estimate the three types of expenses separately – material expense, operating outlays, and non-operating costs.
+Determine the amount of money that you would want to spend depending on the company’s goals and economic condition